 We also train and coach attorneys to build relationships with current and prospective clients, referral sources, and other key connections.
-We often become a behind-the-scenes business development manager for law firms.
+We often become behind-the-scenes business development managers for law firms.

 It just made sense, given my background.
 I understand the “business of law” issues that firms and attorneys face and speak their language.
 I often say that my team and I are translators - we speak the languages of law, marketing, and plain English, and we help our clients communicate their brands and stories to the right audiences.
 Our consultants are either former practicing attorneys or former in-house law firm marketers.

 And your main goal is to help your clients distinguish themselves from the competition in the legal marketplace.
 What is your secret to achieving it?

 The secret is relationships.
 In law firms and other businesses, clients want to work with people they like and trust.
 Marketing consists of tactics and activities to initiate connections, to help attorneys and clients have that first conversation.
 Business development is the series of conversations that follows.
 We help lawyers become proficient in relationship building.

 It’s kind of funny.
 Lawyers generally dislike the idea of sales and selling.
 But when you recharacterize it as business development and building relationships, they warm up to the idea.